gre/developer-portal/_docs/connect/implementation.md

 ## 3- Web3Checks (optional)

-You can be added to this Web3Checks whitelist to avoid users receiving a warning.
+You can be added to the Web3Checks whitelist to avoid users receiving a warning.
 Please send us your DApp domain name, DApp name and token name if any, using the form below.

 <div data-tf-widget="XaCLvew6" data-tf-iframe-props="title=My typeform" data-tf-medium="snippet" style="width:100%;height:400px;"></div><script src="//embed.typeform.com/next/embed.js"></script>